Find Assisted Living in Your Area

 Overcoming Nutritional Challenges

 Seniors who are entering long-term care should consider discussing their dietary restrictions with homes prior to signing any contract or moving into a new facility.
 Many long-term care homes offer various plant-based options for residents, with some providing multiple choices at every meal.
-Some communities may provide more options than others, so it’s worth doing your research.
+Some communities may offer more options than others, so it’s worth doing your research.
+Ensure that there is a large selection of foods to choose from to avoid health problems and nutrient deficiencies.

 Getting Started on a Plant-Based Diet